Kodotautas/Data-Engineering/9_Gemini_Pro_translator_in_BigQuery/README.md

 For the purpose of test Gemini as translator I used Lithuania traffic violations dataset where need translate laws names to english.

+Step 4.
+Query example to translate column from Lithuanian to English.
 ```
 SELECT
   STRING(ml_translate_result.translations[0].translated_text) AS Translation,